aviv403/question-asking-app/README.md

 2 folders in this project:
-- client - React app (creating React app using Vite)
+- client - React app (React application using Vite)
-- server - Node.js application
+- server - Node.js application (with Express)

 client installation:
 - Make sure using node version 18.13.0^